 On June 21, 1981, Williams was arrested.
 Douglas advised prosecutors on cross-examination techniques: Keep Williams on the stand for as long as possible and question him on matters he was sensitive about, particularly what he perceived as failures in his life.

 Sure enough, Williams cracked.
 He showed hostility, alienating the jury and convincing them he was capable of murder.

 On February 27, 1982, Williams was convicted of murdering two young men, Nathaniel Cater (age 27) and Jimmy Ray Payne (age 21).
 Atlanta police ultimately linked 23 murders to Williams.
-However, Douglas believes the number is actually lower, probably closer to 12.
+However, John Douglas believes the number is actually lower, probably closer to 12.

 Further Ventures In Profiling

 In 1982, John E. Douglas created a profile of the Green River Killer, later identified as Gary Ridgway.
 Between 1982 and 1988, Ridgway terrorized the Seattle area, murdering sex workers and teenage runaways.